revocation of development power of attorney

 3. In Messrs Arihant International & Anr. vs. The Commissioner of Panihati Municipality & Ors., the petitioners sought approval for a building plan following an agreement with the joint owners of a property.
 After entering into a development agreement, the owners executed a Power of Attorney, allowing the petitioners to manage the construction process.
 However, during the approval process, one of the joint owners, Prakashwati Devi Kajaria, passed away, leading one of her heirs to object, resulting in the municipality withholding the sanction for the building plan.

 The court highlighted that the Power of Attorney executed by Prakashwati Devi Kajaria ceased upon her death.
 Although Section 3 of the Powers of Attorney Act, 1882, protects actions taken in good faith without knowledge of the principal’s death, it does not permit continued actions once the death is known.
-The court ruled that while the agreement with the joint owners might bind the heirs, any further steps would require fresh authorization from the deceased’s heirs, thus revoking the development power of attorney in respect to Prakashwati Devi Kajaria.
+The court ruled that while the agreement with the joint owners might bind the heirs, any further steps would require fresh authorization from the deceased’s heirs, thus revoking the development power of attorney in respect of Prakashwati Devi Kajaria.

 The Revocation of Development Power of Attorney is a crucial step in protecting the principal’s interests when the granted powers are no longer required or have been misused.
 While revocable PoAs offer flexibility to the principal, irrevocable PoAs require careful consideration due to the agent’s potential interest in the subject matter.
 In either case, following the appropriate legal procedures ensures a smooth and effective revocation process, avoiding legal complications and third-party disputes.